-Verlyn is the author of numerous papers and articles including: Teaching Dispute Resolution in a Multicultural Environment; Culture in Clinical Care Conflict Management; In the Best Interest of the Child, there must be a place for Consideration of Race; Designing Emotional Support into Truth and Reconciliation Commissions (2016) 23 Willamette J. of Int’l Law & Disp Resol at 274.
-Her latest paper, Infusing Dispute Resolution Teaching and Training with Culture and Diversity, was published in cooperation with the ABA Section of Dispute Resolution in (2018) 33:2 Ohio St. J. on Disp.
+Verlyn publishes, trains, and presents on the Impact of Culture on Conflict, Diversity and Inclusion, Conflict Resolution, and Process Design.
+She is the author of numerous papers and articles including: Ethics in Arbitration: Bias, Diversity and Inclusion; Teaching Dispute Resolution in a Multicultural Environment; Culture in Clinical Care Conflict Management; In the Best Interest of the Child, there must be a place for Consideration of Race; Designing Emotional Support into Truth and Reconciliation Commissions (2016) 23 Willamette J. of Int’l Law & Disp Resol at 274; and Infusing Dispute Resolution Teaching and Training with Culture and Diversity, was published in cooperation with the ABA Section of Dispute Resolution in (2018) 33:2 Ohio St. J. on Disp.
 Resol. at 171.

-She holds a LL.M.
-(ADR) from Osgoode Hall Law School, Toronto.
-She was certified as an adjudicator in 2009 and obtained her mediator certification in 1999.
-She was called to the Ontario Bar in 1997 after graduating with an LL.B. from Osgoode Hall Law School in 1995.
+Ms. Francis holds a LL.M.
+(ADR) from Osgoode Hall Law School, Toronto, Canada.
+She received arbitration certification from FINRA and has studied international commercial arbitration with CIArb.
+She was certified as an adjudicator in 2009 from the Society of Ontario Adjudicators and Regulators (SOAR), and obtained her mediator certification in 1999.
+She was called to the Ontario Bar in 1997 after graduating with a J.D. from Osgoode Hall Law School in 1995.

-Ms. Francis has served on several boards including the Centre for Addiction and Mental Health (CAMH), Ontario Arts Council, Toronto Board of Trade, Toronto Community Foundation, Youth Challenge Fund, Osgoode Hall Law School Alumni, Canadian Association of Black Lawyers, and the Women’s Law Association of Ontario.
+Ms. Francis has served on several boards including the Centre for Addiction and Mental Health (CAMH), NBA, Ontario Arts Council, Toronto Board of Trade, Toronto Community Foundation, Youth Challenge Fund, Osgoode Hall Law School Alumni, Canadian Association of Black Lawyers, and the Women’s Law Association of Ontario.